NicoleVigilant/2143-OOP-vigilant/Assignments/Final Program/README.md

 The program supports full interaction, including:

-- SDL2 window + renderer
+- SDL2 window and renderer
 - Drawing cells using filled rectangles
 - Clicking to toggle cells on/off
 - Pausing and stepping the simulation
 - Randomizing or clearing the grid
 - Loading Life patterns from `shapes.json`
 - Command-line configuration using JSON

-This project demonstrates:

-- Object-Oriented Programming
-- Event-driven programming
-- JSON parsing (nlohmann/json)
-- Rendering with SDL2
-- Integrating simulation logic with a graphical UI

-The result is a desktop-like, interactive Conway’s Game of Life application.

 ---